Welcoming & Caring

 The following programs are part of what we call the “Membership Cluster.”
 They have to do with the way we welcome newcomers, help them get oriented and connected, and how we care for each other in this community.
 All of these programs accept participation and volunteer support.

 Meets as needed – The purpose of this committee is to create a welcoming environment for visitors and generate interest in becoming members.
 Five to seven committee members work with the Membership Coordinator to help members and friends find involvement in programs and activities that connect with their talents, skills and interests.
-Assist with periodic programs (currently New UU or UU 101) that help new people learn about Unitarian Universalism, TVUUC, and membership.
-Try to compile, archive and discern members’ information and skills to join programs, committees, and pathways to leadership.
+Assist with periodic programs (currently QUUestions and Starting Point) that help new people learn about Unitarian Universalism, TVUUC, and membership.

 Every Sunday – Volunteers arrive 45 minutes before the service.
 Wear a nametag and a Welcome badge (available at Welcome Table).
 Open the doors for all members and friends and welcome them with kind words, a smile, perhaps a handshake.
 If they are clearly new visitors, direct them to the Welcome Table.
 Two greeters needed for each service each week.
 Volunteering for a regular slot each month is especially helpful.
 Orientation gladly offered.